adeel8611/adeel8611/README.md

-👋 Hi, I’m @adeel8611
+👋 Hi, I’m Adeel Ejaz (@adeel8611)

-👨‍💻 I’m passionate about front-end development, especially using Angular
+💻 Front-End Developer | Exploring Full-Stack Development

-🌱 Currently learning React.js and diving deeper into Java, Spring Boot, and backend development
+I’m passionate about creating clean, responsive, and user-friendly web applications.
+My core expertise lies in Angular, and I’m currently expanding my skill set by learning React.js, Java, and Spring Boot to become a well-rounded full-stack developer.

-🚀 I love building web apps that are clean, responsive, and user-friendly
+🌱 Always eager to learn and grow in the world of web development.

-📫 Reach me at adeelejaz8686@gmail.com
+📬 Feel free to connect with me at adeelejaz8686@gmail.com